How the rating works

 The PIR is based on an assessment done by students who evaluate their own school.

 The collection of data is organized through student associations, who distribute a survey within their own school.
-They take responsibility for assessing the positive impact of their own schools and get access to the data collected through an online dashboard.
+They take responsibility for assessing the positive impact of their school and get access to the data collected through an online dashboard.

-The overall PIR score of the business school is used to position the school on one of five levels.
+The overall PIR score of the business school is used to position it on one of five levels.
 The characterizations of the different levels refer to the developmental stage of the business school.

 Students assess schools in